Which Personnel Alignment Indicates There Are Three

 What It Looks Like

 Matrix alignment blends functional and divisional structures, creating a dual reporting system.
 Employees report both to a functional manager (for expertise and career development) and to a project or product manager (for operational execution).
-This duality creates a web of interdependencies that can be highly adaptive Worth keeping that in mind..
+This duality creates a web of interdependencies that can be highly adaptive That's the part that actually makes a difference..

 Signals of a Matrix Structure